-Best plug-ins to buy in 2021: 12 best plug-ins for making lo-fi beats
+Best plugins to buy in 2022: 12 best plugins for making lo-fi beats

 Here are some tools to help you make tracks that listeners can relax/study to.

-Producers today have the tools necessary to arrange and mix audio that’s been pristinely recorded at the highest quality.
+Us producers have the tools necessary to arrange and mix audio that’s been pristinely recorded at supreme fidelity.
 But we still find ourselves hypnotised by artefacts associated with low-fidelity equipment – the crackle of an old vinyl disc; the ‘warm’ detune of a vintage synth; the hiss, wow and flutter of tape machines.
 As a result, genres that include the word ‘lo-fi’ have exploded into the mainstream in the last six or so years.

 Lo-fi hip-hop, lo-fi house, chillwave and hypnagogic pop are among the many genres that embrace the imperfections of low-fidelity hardware.
-You’ll hear warped pianos and pads that are absent of rich high-end frequencies, along with drums that are slightly distorted and often sampled from old records.
-It’s then likely that the track is processed through a tape machine or old mixing desk to add that old-school flavour.
+You’ll hear warped pianos and pads that are absent of airy high frequencies, along with drums that are slightly distorted and often sampled from old records.
+It’s also likely that the track is processed through a tape machine or old mixing desk to add that old-school flavour.

 Here, we give you some software alternatives to tape machines, old samplers and vintage synths that can help you achieve a lo-fi sound.